tgrigera/COVIDm/model_desc/README.tex.md

 are forced to state $I_1$ so that the total count of imported cases matches the number given in the file.
 Both times and cases must be monotonically increasing.

+Finally, there are two possible invocations.
+The first one is

+`seeiir_h parameterfile seed steps Nruns`

+The second requests some details of infected individuals at different levels to be written to a given file:

+`seeiir_h parameterfile seed steps Nruns detail_level detail_file`

+`detail_file` is the name of an output file, which will hold, as a function of time, the average number of infected individuals at each level (except level $L$ which contains the whole population which data is written to standard otput) and its variance.
+In addition, for all levels from $L$ down to `detail_level`, the number of infected at each node will be written to the same file.